Riley-Py/UWaterloo-Work/MSE 261/Topic 6/Risk Management (Topic 6).md

 		- ![[Pasted image 20251107112436.png]]
 	- *Intrinsic value* - option premium has to be greater than this value, which is derived from strike price and the current (*spot*) price
 	- *Extrinsic value* - option premium varies depending on investors' expectation of future price of stock.
 Happens when the call option calls to buy at a higher price than what the stock is currently trading at
+	- Employees/executives get stock options that are call options as compensation
+		- Allows them to get the stock at a discount to resell at a higher price later on
 - *Put option* - right to sell an underlying asset
 	- Makes a profit when price of underlying asset decreases
+	- Diagram of this:
+		-
 - *Leverage effect* - magnifies gains/losses
 	- Traders purchase the right to buy stocks
 	- Controls stocks of higher value than initial investment, and only need to pay the option premium upfront, not the stock price